 The Patient Care Technician program at the College was designed to satisfy the Florida Department of Education Curriculum Framework for Patient Care Technicians as of July, 2009.

 The Patient Care Technician (PCT) program prepares graduates to care for clients across the lifespan in diverse healthcare delivery systems.
-Through the program the student is prepared for employment as entry level advanced cross-trained Patient Care Technicians.
-This program offers a broad foundation of knowledge and skills expanding the traditional role of the nursing assistant for acute and long-term care settings.
 The student will develop critical thinking, knowledge, skills, and competencies relevant to providing care in specialized settings, phlebotomy, electrocardiography (EKG), and basic lab assistant functions.
-The PCT comprises of a sequence of instruction that includes a health science core and six occupational completion points.

 Upon completion of this program, the graduate will be able to: